Lab 3: Introduction to JS

 element via document.querySelector(selector)

-and assign it to a variable (I called it select
+element (Hint: What HTML element are we using for the switcher?).
+We should assign this to a variable (I called it select

 Then, we’d use the addEventListener()